Bolivar Arellano: Career

 Arellano arrived in New York from Ecuador on 12 May, 1971.
-That same year, he met and had a photo taken with then former and twice more future world heavyweight champion boxer Muhammad Ali.
+That same year, he met and had a photo taken with Muhammad Ali, then a former and future two-time world heavyweight champion boxer.
 In 1974, he was hired by Spanish language newspaper El Diario La Prensa, where he worked at as a freelance photographer until 1993.
 Arellano had been a victim of persecution in Ecuador, where he ran afoul of the military.
 When he arrived in New York, he was helped by a friend back in Ecuador who was a reporter for The Associated Press and sent him a letter of introduction, which Arellano used to meet and hang out with English-speaking photographers.
 He was soon hired by El Diario, but while at that newspaper's offices, he noticed that they did not have a police scanner.
 Arellano bought one and soon, he was covering crime news for the paper as a photographer.

 One of his first experiences in New York was witnessing the beating of a member of the Young Lords, a Puerto Rican independence political organization, by a policeman after the member had shouted "Long live free Puerto Rico!"
 Arellano credited that incident with helping him gain an affinity for Puerto Rico and its people, which he kept for the rest of his life.

 Many Latin politicians reached out to Arellano; one of them, Herman Badillo, told him that he and other Latin politicians were going to the White House to meet with President Jimmy Carter during a 1977 trip to Washington D.C. and asked Arellano if he wanted to come along.
 Arellano flew to Washington, D.C. and took photos of the president.

 Arellano later worked for the Associated Press.
 He was sent to several countries in Central America and took photos of many things, including war, poverty and atrocities, such as the civil war and a massacre in El Salvador and unrest in Nicaragua, where he was abducted for three days by the Contras.

 In 1986, Arellano became an American citizen.